google/wasefire/book/src/applet/prelude/usb.md

 {{#include usb.rs:ready}}
 ```

-To generate the next question, we use `rng::fill_bytes()` which fills a buffer with random bytes.
+To generate the next question, we use `rng::bytes()` which returns a slice of random bytes.
 We
 provide a buffer with the length of the current level.
 For the string to be printable we truncate
 the entropy of each byte from 8 to 5 bits and convert it to a `base32` symbol.